camspiers/snap/README.md

 ### `snap.with_meta`

-Adds a meta field to a results.
+Adds a meta field to a result.

 ```typescript
 (result: string | MetaResult, field: string, value: any) => MetaResult